-Notes: The table shows the estimates of a placebo test of becoming eligible for FOGAPE-COVID credits one year before the policy measure was implemented, represented by δ in Equation 1 under different specification.
+Notes: The table shows the estimates of a place bo test of becoming eligible for FOGAPE-COVID credits one year before the policy measure was implemented, represented by δ in Equation 1 under different specification.
 The domestic debt share is the firm-level average between May and July of 2019. ,, are robustly significant coefficients at the three standard levels of significance.
 Each specification shows the degree of the polynomial and the type of kernel function used to estimate the local polynomial, where tri refers to Triangular Kernel and epa to Epanechnikov Kernel.

+caused by credit support policies are robust to a placebo period, and to testing for manipulation.
 Also, as shown in Table 4, they are robust to different specifications of the polynomial regression.